tock/tock/doc/wg/opentitan.md

 Also, the set of directories under the purview of the OT group may change or grow as code is re-organized or new boards emerge.

+All members of the OpenTitan working group have the ability to merge pull requests to code in these directories, following the working group's code review process.
+The working group may also grant pull request merging abilities to people outside the group.
+In cases when a pull request modifies directories under the purview of more than one  working group, the approval of all responsible working groups is required.